-If you are in need of a teal lanyard, please visit the Welcome Center.
+If you are in need of a teal lanyard, please contact student services.
 Replacements for lost ID cards may be purchased.
 Be sure to bring a copy of your state issued ID to obtain a replacement ID card.

 My Chamberlain Portal Experience